Haptic perception: History

-The term haptik was coined by the German Psychologist Max Dessoir in 1892, when suggesting a name for academic research into the sense of touch in the style of that in "acoustics" and "optics".
+The term haptik was coined by the German-Jewish Psychologist Max Dessoir in 1892, when suggesting a name for academic research into the sense of touch in the style of that in "acoustics" and "optics".

 Gibson (1966) defined the haptic system as "[t]he sensibility of the individual to the world adjacent to his body by use of his body".
 Gibson and others further emphasized what Weber had realized in 1851: the close interdependence of haptic perception and body movement, and that haptic perception is active exploration.

 The concept of haptic perception is related to the concept of extended physiological proprioception, according to which when a tool such as a stick is used, perceptual experience is transparently transferred to the end of the tool.

 Haptic perception relies on the forces experienced during touch.
 This research allows the creation of "virtual", illusory haptic shapes with different perceived qualities, which has clear application in haptic technology.